Being told you’re ugly hurts. There’s nothing pleasant about it, and as much as you might brush it off, it still hurts your feelings.

 What does it mean to be ugly?

-Traditionally, beauty is defined by the shape, tone and distance of features on our face.
-A symmetrical face with clear skin, big eyes and a straight nose is what we’re used to seeing on models.
+Traditionally, beauty is defined by the shape, tone, and distance of features on our faces.
+A symmetrical face with clear skin, big eyes, and a straight nose is what we’re used to seeing on models.

 The opposite of beautiful is ugly.
-This is defined as someone who is unattractive to others, whether it’s their face or body.
+This is defined as someone unattractive to others, whether it’s their face or body.

 So what does it actually mean to be ugly?
 Is there a checklist?
 Maybe, but it’s a man-made checklist.

 Beauty, in many ways, is objective.
 When many people classify something as beautiful, it becomes the norm.